Hi! I'm James 👋

 About me

 • I enjoy ultras and triathlons!
-Training for the Canadian team for 2027 worlds, and racing a few 100km/80km trail races this year.
+Qualified for Team Canada for the 2027 Age-Group World Championships with an age-group win at the Gatineau sprint aquathlon (750m swim, 5km run), plus a few 100km/80km trail races this year.

 • I competed in debate internationally and coached students for four years.